alosdiallo/DNA_Rchitect/speciesTool/README.md

 # Species Gencode Tool

-Purpose: To generate appropriate files for adding a new species to the DNARchitect App from gtf file Output files: 1) species_searchNames.txt == a list of unique gene names with coordinates for the searchByGene function, 2) Gencode.chr*.txt == a Gencode annotation file for each chromosome
+Purpose: To generate appropriate files for adding a new species to the DNARchitect App from a raw gtf file <br>
+Output files: <br>
+1) species_searchNames.txt == a list of unique gene names with coordinates for the searchByGene function <br>
+2) Gencode.chr*.txt == a Gencode annotation file for each chromosome

 ## Directions for use
 1. Download Species_GenCode_Tool.R and open in R/RStudio